 PSYC 20300.
 Biological Psychology PSYC 20400.
 Cognitive Psychology PSYC 20500.
 Developmental Psychology PSYC 20600.
 Social Psychology PSYC 20700.
-Sensation and Perception courses should be an Honors Seminar (PSYC 29800), which is offered each Winter Quarter.
-A maximum of three research courses can count toward the eleven courses required of a psychology major.
-Research courses can be taken P/F, but all other courses must be taken for a quality grade.
+Sensation and Perception Additional Courses.
+At least six additional courses (for a total of eleven in the major) must be chosen from among the courses offered by the Department of Psychology.
+For students pursuing honors in psychology, one of the elective courses should be an Honors Seminar (PSYC 29800), which is offered each Winter Quarter.
+A maximum of three research courses can count toward the eleven courses required of a psychology major (PSYC 29700, 29800, and 29900).
+Research courses can be taken for P/F grading, but all other courses must be taken for a quality grade.
 NOTE: Before registering for an elective, students should confirm that they have met any prerequisites for the course.